Pigue History, Family Crest & Coats of Arms

 Pigue Spelling Variations

-local dialect of the French language.
+French surnames were subject to numerous alterations in spelling because of the various cultural groups that inhabited specific regions.
+Eventually, each region possessed its own local dialect of the French language.
 The early development of the French language, however, was also influenced by other languages.
 For example, Old French was infused with Germanic words and sounds when barbarian tribes invaded and settled in France after the fall of the Roman Empire.
 Middle French also borrowed heavily from the Italian language during the Renaissance.
 As a result of these linguistic and cultural influences, the name Pigue is distinguished by a number of regional variations.
 The many spelling variations of the name include Picot, Picott, Picotte, Pickot, Picout, Picoud, Picque, Picquet, Picquot and many more.

 Early Notables of the Pigue family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Pigue Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Pigue Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Pigue family to the New World and Oceana
+Migration of the Pigue family

 France was active as a cultural leader in the early 16th century.
 One particular area in which they lead was the exploration of the New World.
 The explorers, like Jacques Cartier in 1534, led the way to North America.
 Champlain, in 1608, made the first of twenty voyages to France to attract settlers and brought the first migrant in 1617.
 By 1675, there were 7000 French in Quebec, and the French Acadian presence in the Maritimes had reached 500.
 The French founded Lower Canada, thus becoming one of the two great founding nations of Canada.
 The family name Pigue has made many distinguished contributions in France and New France to the world of science, culture, religion, and education.
 Amongst the settlers in North America with this distinguished name Pigue were Jacques Picot, who settled in Montreal in 1652; Robert Picot, who arrived in Quebec in 1653; Elias Picot, who arrived in Boston in 1723; Jean Picot, who settled in Canada in 1731.